ilTofa/janusnotes/README.md

 ###Janus Notes

+This software is deprecated.
+It uses deprecated API from Dropbox and has been superseded by [Janus Notes 2](https://github.com/ilTofa/janusnotes), also open source.
+Janus Notes 2 uses iCloud for data syncing and it still uses the same encryption mechanism as Janus Notes.

 Janus Notes is a sync-capable notetaking app for iOS and OSX that **seriously** respects your right to privacy.